Mapping class groups of manifolds with boundary are of finite type: Homotopy automorphisms

 has finite kernel and image an arithmetic subgroup of the linear algebraic group $\pi_0\, \rm{hAut}^{A_\bb{Q}/}(X_\bb{Q})$.\end{proposition}

 \begin{proof}There is a map of short exact sequences

 which satisfies most of the conditions of \cref{cor:borel-lemma} since kernels of morphisms of linear algebraic groups are again linear algebraic groups by \cref{lem:alg-grp-constr} \eqref{enum:kernels-alg}.
-It remains to show that $\ker(j_\bb{Q})$ is unipotent and that $r$ has finite kernel and image an arithmetic subgroup.
+We will prove that $r$ has finite kernel and image an arithmetic subgroup, with respect to \emph{some} unipotent algebraic group structure on $\ker(j_\bb{Q})$.
+Since this linear algebraic group structure must coincide with the one that $\ker(j_\bb{Q})$ inherits as the kernel of $j_\bb{Q}$, because such structures are unique in the unipotent case \cite[Corollary 3.8 (1)]{Chatterjee}, this would complete the proof.

 The long exact sequences of homotopy groups of \eqref{eqn:fib-seq-haut} provide a commutative diagram